Double Vision

 25/4/2020

-Will was ripped awake.
-His mind immediately recoiled, registering the sudden rupture from deep, precious sleep.
+He was ripped from sleep, his mind immediately recoiling as it registered the rupture.
 Someone was shouting.
 He frowned; eyes still closed.
 Not yet, he urged.
 The shouting continued.
 His eyes stung as he opened them ever so slightly, just one at a time.
 He lifted up the bottom corner of the curtain by his bed, still raining.
 The dark clouds made it impossible to tell what time of day it was.
-He grabbed his watch from the bed side table, squinting to focus on the illuminated screen.
-9:30am.
-He groaned and rolled back over to face the wall, ignoring the outside world.
+Slowly, he reached over to lift the watch from the bed side table, squinting to focus on the illuminated screen.

-But as he crossed the street over to Due Fratelli, Will saw through the window that his double was already there.
+But as he crossed the street over to Due Fratelli, Lim saw through the window that his double was already there.
 He slunk slowly back up against the corrugated fence behind him, watching on from the shadows as The Double sat down at his booth, engaging confidently in conversation with his Italian men!

-Will had a dull feeling in his stomach - a sense of sheer invisibility like he’d never experienced before.
+Lim had a dull feeling in his stomach - a sense of sheer invisibility like he’d never experienced before.
 He’d been replaced.

 What the fuck is going on?